CvetelinStoimenov/old.blog/index.md

 ## Welcome to My QA Projects

-As an aspiring Quality Assurance (QA) professional, I am excited to share my journey and showcase the projects I’ve developed.
-This GitHub repository reflects my dedication to learning and applying QA principles through practical examples.

 ### What You'll Find Here

 - **Diverse Projects:** Each project highlights different aspects of QA, including manual testing, automated testing, and CI/CD integration.